just-nilux/just-nilux/README.md

            NILUX.AI

-Drop me a message if you are interested in freqtrade strategy development and portfolio optimization.
+Drop me a message on Telegram @niluxai